jlewis39/data_science/README.md

 ### Introduction to Data Science Course Project Site

+## PROJECT TEAM DETAILS

+### TEAM NAME
+A Team Has No Name

+### TEAM MEMBERS
+- **Meghana Sanjay**
+  < msanja3@uic.edu >
+  Meghana is a graduate student currently in her second semester at UIC.
+She's an energetic, enthusiastic, bubbly, jumpy, crazy sometimes lazy straight out of college girl and could dance before she learnt how to walk.
+- **Joylyn Lewis**
+  < jlewis39@uic.edu >
+  Joylyn is a graduate student in her first semester at UIC.
+She has over eight years of industry experience working as an SAP      consultant implementing ERP solutions.
+In her free time, she likes reading fiction, cooking and travelling.
+- **Adarsh Hegde** < ahegde5@uic.edu >
+  Adarsh is a graduate student in his second semester at UIC.
+He loves programming and football.

+## WEEKLY STATUS REPORT
+This space will have the weekly status reports for each team member.

 ## PROJECT SUMMARY
 The project focuses on applying the concepts of the course **CS 418: Introduction to Data Science** to a real world example of data related to the City of Chicago.
 Using at least ten sources of data like people, businesses, health, transportation, land-use, government, etc; principles of data discovery, extracting data based on essential attributes, integrating, analyzing and visualizing the results of the data need to be implemented.